0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/tx-prioritization-egp.md

 where $\texttt{GasPriceFinal}$ is the gas price charged at the end of the entire processing by the sequencer.

-Observe that, by modifying $\texttt{GasPriceFinal}$, the amount of wei that the user is charged for processing their sent transactions can be adjusted.
+Note that the amount of wei that the user is charged for processing their transactions can be adjusted by modifying $\texttt{GasPriceFinal}$.

 This $\texttt{EffectivePercentage}$ is provided by the sequencer as a single byte: